Financial Literacy Month

 While many don't feel as though they have control of their financial situation, the CPA's message to "Pay Yourself First" through automatic payroll deductions highlights an action-oriented, tangible solution for today, that will contribute to a more financially secure tomorrow.

-"[The NPW] survey has been done for the last eight years and it continues to paint a picture of how Canadians feel about their financial situation.
+"[The NPW] survey …continues to paint a picture of how Canadians feel about their financial situation.
 Canadians really don't feel that they have control over what they can do.
 The Canadian Payroll Association says, 'Why don't we help you take a little off your pay cheque so you can start paying down debt, setting a little aside and living below your means?"
 Pattie Lovett-Reid, Chief Financial Commentator, CTV News

 The CPA's message to "Pay Yourself First" reinforces that all working Canadians should pay themselves at least 10% by setting up an automatic savings program through payroll.
 This message is so vital, especially in view of this year's Employee Research Survey results, because chronic under-saving by employees is still prevalent, despite their best intentions to save more.